TSM97/commerce/README.md

 1. Create a new Firebase project in the Firebase Console.
 2. Enable Firestore, Storage, and Authentication services.
 3. Set up Firestore security rules to protect your data.
-4. Configure Storage rules to allow image uploads.
+4. Configure Storage rules to allow uploads.